VForWaTer/hydrobox/docs/contribution.rst

 ~~~~~~~~~~~~~~~~~~

 In order to make it possible for others to use your tool, a good, comprehensive documentation is
 needed.
-As a first step, you sould always add a docstring to your function.
+As a first step, you should always add a docstring to your function.
 For hydrobox, please
 use the `numpydoc`_ docstring format.
 More information can also be found in the
 :ref:`Add / Improve docstrings <contrib_docstrings>` section.